rmtew/sorrows-mudlib/doc/design/00001 - Commands, items and parsing.rst

 Plurals
 ^^^^^^^

 What are the repercussions of plurals on the parser?
 Currently I match objects based on the noun used, but this does not take into the plural form.
 If someone says "take swords", then this means that it should be attempted to take all the swords they can reach.
 And if someone says "take sword", then this means that they should take one sword.

-But what if the plural form is the same as the singular form?
+What if the plural form is the same as the singular form?
+If the parser knows whether the match was to the use of a plural, or a singular noun, then it might act on it.
+But how it should act in this ambiguous case is unclear.
+Perhaps players should be required to use determiners (all, every, ..) to indicate that an action relates to multiple items.

-There are also adjectives that the player might use that would affect the range of items addressed, like "every" or "all".  "take every sword".  "take all swords".
+Now looking at adjectives which are determiners.  "take every sword".  "take all swords".
 Hmm, "all" requires a plural, and if someone is taking swords, then they are already implicitly taking all of them.
 So "every" is the form which I would need to handle.
 A quick Google says that this type of adjective are called distributive determiners.

 Reading about types of determiners brings some other ideas up, like part of the scope of handling plurals might be selection, like how many of the matches to take.
 Let's say there are five nuts and the player only needs two, they might do "take two nuts".

+As I have no idea how to resolve the problems mentioned above, I am going to choose a simplistic solution for now.
+Nouns are going to be interpreted as meaning one item, regardless of whether they are singular or plural.
+To shift the intepretation to more than one item, will require the player provide a distributive determiner adjective.
+If a numeric qualifier is specified, then it overrides the determiner.

 Parsing
 ^^^^^^^